Xirez/Rasplind/README.md

 https://twitter.com/RobinAsplind

 Or have a look here if this interests you, I will try to update GitHub daily.
+>Day 15:
+>Played around with API's in NodeJS yesterday, was alot of fun!
+Now i'm taking a leap forward and starting step two above.
+>I will take it in a slow pase, but start working on a full authentication system, with userroles built into it.
+>There will be no styling or anything, just a "starting block" for futhure projects.
+Let's see how far i get..

 >Day 14:
 >Finally a full day of code after a busy weekend!
 Will be experimenting with NodeJS all day, will try to build myself an restful API.